-In a testing environment, it can be useful to extract physics input data from the dynamic core output, run a standalone driver, and then verify that the results produced the driver are identical to the results produced by the full model.
+In a testing environment, it can be useful to extract physics input data from the dynamic core output, run a standalone driver, and then verify that the results produced using the driver are identical to the results produced by the full model.

-In addition to outline how one might use a standalone feature, understanding the steps required to run the driver in a simplified framework may the functionality of the driver in the full system.
+In addition to outline how one might use a standalone feature, understanding the steps required to run the driver in a simplified framework may demystify the functionality of the driver in the full system.

 Note

-the standalone wrapper is an exercise left to the user.
+Setting up the standalone wrapper is an exercise left to the user.

 General algorithm for building a stand alone wrapper

-A ortran wrapper to call the standalone capability would need the following steps:
+A Fortran wrapper to call the standalone capability would need the following steps:

 The following are required external modules: